-IJT is an international trade show with 29-year experience.
-As well known as Japan’s most important purchasing venue of the year, IJT 2019 will attract 1,200* exhibitors and 30,000* trade buyers from Japan, Asia and all over the world. (*expect)
+IJT is an international trade show with 30-year experience, as well known as Japan’s most important purchasing venue of the year.

 1. All kinds of jewellery industry professionals gather